-Librarians help researchers conduct evidence syntheses.
+Librarians partner with researchers to conduct evidence syntheses.
 These are syntheses of all previously conducted research on a topic and represent the highest level of evidence in research.
 The service is available to U of M researchers.

-Evidence synthesis reviews encompass systematic reviews, scoping reviews, meta-analyses, and evidence gap maps.
+Evidence synthesis reviews encompass systematic reviews, scoping reviews, meta-analyses, and evidence gap maps, and more.
 Unlike other types of reviews, these research methods include a reproducible and transparent methodology.
 For help differentiating between the various types of review, consult A Typology of Reviews (Grant & Booth, 2009).

 - determine if there are existing reviews on your topic,

-- develop and register a protocol to ensure transparency and rigor,
+- develop a protocol to ensure transparency and rigor,

 - create search strategies to identify all relevant studies,

-- deliver search results formatted for citation managers and systematic review tools,
+- deliver search results formatted for citation managers and evidence synthesis review tools,

 - implement best practices for screening, risk of bias assessment, and data extraction and synthesis,